gong-io/gecko/HOW_TO_CONTRIBUTE.md

 # Make sure that you're on your master branch:
 git checkout master

-# Rewrite your master branch to make  your local doccano be the same with upstream/master
+# Rewrite your master branch to make your local version be the same with upstream/master
 git reset --hard upstream/master

 # Make your forked repo same as the upstream